ajour/ajour/CLI.md

 ajour update-addons

-# Update all WeakAuras
+# Update all WeakAura and Plater auras

-ajour update-weakauras
+ajour update-auras
 ```